 The consequences of eating contaminated foods can be very serious.
+Symptoms may include:

-- Wash all utensils, dishes, cutting boards, and counter tops with hot soapy water before and after preparing food.
+- Wash all utensils, dishes, cutting boards and counter tops with hot soapy water before and after preparing food.

 Cook food to proper temperatures

 â€‹Thaw frozen foods properly

-The temperature danger zone
+Avoid the temperature danger zone

-Perishable foods should not be kept at temperatures between 4Â°C and 60Â°C (about 40Â°F to 140Â°F) for more than two hours.
-Microorganisms can grow quickly at these temperatures.
+Do not keep perishable foods (foods that can go bad) at temperatures between 4Â°C and 60Â°C (about 40Â°F to 140Â°F) for more than two hours.
+Micro-organisms can grow quickly at these temperatures.

 Keep hot food hot

-Keep the food hot (above 60Â°C or about 140Â°F) if it is not going to be eaten right away.
-Use a hot plate, wrap food in tinfoil, or use insulated containers to keep food hot.
+Keep food hot (above 60Â°C or about 140Â°F) if it is not going to be eaten right away.
+Use a hot plate, wrap food in tin foil or use insulated containers.

 Keep cold food cold

-- Separate large portions of leftover food and divide them into small, shallow containers less than 8 cm (3 inches) thick for quicker cooling in the refrigerator.
+- Separate large portions of leftover food and divide them into small, shallow containers less than 8 cm (3 inches) deep for quicker cooling in the refrigerator.

-Separate meats and their juices from other foods during storage and preparation.
-Microorganisms from raw meat and poultry can spread to other foods.
-These meat juices can drip from packages or can be transferred through hands or utensils.
+- Separate meats and their juices from other foods when preparing and storing them.
+Micro-organisms from raw meat and poultry can spread to other foods.
+Meat juices can drip from packages or be transferred through hands or utensils.

 When in doubt, throw it out!

-- If a food looks, smells, or tastes off, throw it out!
+- If a food looks, smells or tastes off, throw it out!

 Reporting a food safety concern